 An artist with an intact sincerity, a deepth sensibility and an inner power.

-Plamena Mangova won the second prize in the Queen Elisabeth Competition in 2007 and embarked on an international career.
-She made her studies with Marina Kapatsinskaya at the Pancho Vladigerov Sofia State Music Academy in Bulgaria, and then at the Queen Sofia Higher Music School, Madrid with the eminent teacher Dmitri Bashkirov and Claudio Martinez Mehner.
-She also worked with Abdel-Rahman El Bacha at the Queen Elisabeth Music Chapel in Belgium and received the advice of renowned musicians such as Leon Fleisher, Rosalyn Tureck, Krystian Zimerman and Andras Schiff.
-She is a Laureate of various prestigious international piano and chamber music competitions, including “Paloma O’Shea” in Santander and “Vittorio Gui” in Florence, as well as the Juventus Festival in France.
+Plamena Mangova won the second prize in the Queen Elisabeth Competition in 2007 and embarked on a brilliant international career, which brought her to almost all corners of the world.
+She made her studies with Marina Kapatsinskaya at the Sofia State Music Academy in Bulgaria, and then at the Queen Sofia Higher Music School, Madrid with the legendary professor Dmitri Bashkirov.
+She also worked, later on, with prof.El Bacha at the Queen Elisabeth Music Chapel in Belgium and over the years had received the precious advice of renowned musicians, such as Leon Fleisher, Rosalyn Tureck, Mennahem Pressler, Alicia de Larrocha and Andras Schiff.
+She is as well a Laureate of various other highly prestigious international piano and chamber music competitions, including “Paloma O’Shea” Piano Competition in Santander and “Vittorio Gui” Chamber music Competition in Florence.

-It is rare to feel a true emotional shock when listening to an artist… There was no drop in tension in this extensive program.
+« It is rare to feel a true emotional shock when listening to an artist… There was no drop in tension in this extensive program.
 Beethoven’s 10 Variations on a theme of Salieri, played to perfection, were a great introduction to the monumental Brahms 3rd sonata, so masterfully played.
-Admirable technique, marvelous balance and perfect reading of the polyphony even in the deepest passages…
+Admirable technique, marvelous balance and perfect reading of the polyphony even in the deepest passages…”

 Concertclassic.com (about her recital at the Théâtre des Champs Elysées in Paris)